23 October 2025 | UNSW Sydney

 • Yes.
 The 2025 Emerging Scholar’s Network Annual Workshop is co-hosted by UNSW’s Kaldor Centre for International Refugee Law and the Forced Migration Research Network, and will take place on Friday, 24 October at the Law & Justice Building, UNSW Sydney, Australia.

-This is a separately ticketed event, more information to follow soon.
+This is a separately ticketed event, learn more and register here.

 • Many legal practitioners earn CPD points.
 If you are an Australian legal practitioner, information about continuing professional development can be found here.